starshine-bcit/eyeplus/README.md

 # eyeplus

-eyeplus was created for MAKE+ by a team of 7 students and reads raw Tobii Pro 3 Glasses data to determine how much time a user spends looking at the horizon versus obstacles in their path.
+eyeplus reads raw Tobii Pro 3 Glasses data to determine how much time a user spends looking at the horizon versus obstacles in their path.

 ## Description